biblhertz/trans2tei/workflow.md

   - paragraphs are detected and inserted in separated regions
   - paragraphs are not in separated regions
     - manually create the paragraph regions
-    - train a model with the new layout @liladude check with team if this is possible
+    - train a model with the new layout @me check with team if this is possible
 2. Run line detection
 3. Recognize text (some pages) in order get some basic text for creating the new training
 ### Text and character styles